voschezang/coding-handbook/goals-planning-strategy.md

 - Do come up with a plan, but don't expect to stick to it.
 Build an abstract planning that is simple to adjust.
 - Diversify; consider multiple approaches (bets) that try will help you to reach your goal from different angles.
     - e.g. have multiple [key results](https://en.wikipedia.org/wiki/OKR).

+A common tool to address the complexity of this area are OKRs.
+Do note that this works best *as a complement* to a long-term outcome.